NTIA/LFMF/docs/doxy_mainpage.md

 # Main Page

-This website is an information-oriented API reference document for the @libname C++ library, a part of the NTIA/ITS Propagation Library.
+This website is an information-oriented API reference document for the @libname C++ library and associated command-line driver, a part of the NTIA/ITS Propagation Library.
 This site is primarily useful for developers wishing to contribute to this library or take it as a dependency.

 **For most users, the best place to start is the** [**NTIA/ITS Propagation Library Wiki**](https://ntia.github.io/propagation-library-wiki).